chaoss/metrics/activity-metrics-list.md

 # List of Activity Metrics

 We list and describe activity metrics.
 For different situations, the metrics have different meanings.
 Each activity metric can be used in association with other metrics in the creations of value-oriented health metrics.
-We have a __[template for the metrics](oss-health-metrics:metric-template)__ to be used for new detail metric pages.
+We have a [metric-template](activity-metrics/metric-template.md) to be used for new detail metric pages.

 |Name|Description|